doctaphred/stuff/README.md

 `e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855` is
 empty: its name is the SHA-256 hash of the empty string.)

-The bin directory includes several utility scripts to manage the data:
-- `store`: Add data from stdin.
-- `add`: Add data from a local file.
-- `download`: Add data from a url.
-- `get`: Retrieve the specified data.
-- `get-or-download`: Retrieve the specified data, or download it.
-- `get-or-run`: Retrieve the specified data, or run a command to create it.
-- `delete`: Delete the specified data.
-- `check`: Verify the integrity of all data.
-- `purge`: Delete all data which fails verification.

 When attempting to retrieve data, if it is not stored in the local repository, the data may still be retrieved if a procedure for retrieving or deriving it is known.